godotengine/godot-docs/classes/class_basis.rst

 - :ref:`Vector3<class_Vector3>` **get_euler** **(** **)**

-Returns the basis's rotation in the form of Euler angles (in the YXZ convention: first Z, then X, and Y last).
+Returns the basis's rotation in the form of Euler angles (in the YXZ convention: when decomposing, first Z, then X, and Y last).
 The returned vector contains the rotation angles in the format (X angle, Y angle, Z angle).

-See :ref:`get_rotation_quat<class_Basis_method_get_rotation_quat>` if you need a quaternion instead.
+Consider using the :ref:`get_rotation_quat<class_Basis_method_get_rotation_quat>` method instead, which returns a :ref:`Quat<class_Quat>` quaternion instead of Euler angles.

 ----